 I hadn’t been asleep for long when the noise and clattering began.

-It crawled into my subconsciousness, lingered distantly in my ear until it finally tugged me to consciousness and I laid there, half-asleep in my yellow pajamas, besides my sister who had marked her fifth year in the world just that week.
+It crawled into my subconsciousness, lingered distantly until it finally tugged me out of sleep, and I laid there, half-asleep in my yellow pajamas, besides my sister, who had marked her fifth year in the world just that week.

 She slumbered deeply, oblivious to these noises I had edgily become accustomed to.
-But it died down in the past, it always did and the next day or hours later, sometimes it took days, and they were back in each other’s good braces: laughing and being cordial with each other.
+It died down in the past, it always did, and the next day or hours later, they were back in each other’s suitable braces: laughing and being cordial.

-Those were the lull moments in our household; they made me happy, comfortable and carefree but tonight, tonight the argument seemed to go on unending.
+Those were the lull moments in our household; they made me happy, comfortable, and carefree, but tonight, tonight, the argument seemed to go on eternal.

-I rose from the bed and trudged towards the door – they always left our door half open to hear us in case we woke up or, in case Ese cried.
+I rose from the bed and trudged towards the door – they always left it half open to hear us from their room.

-The light from the corridor reflected past the open doorway so I hid behind the door, out of sight with only my eyes peeking through the opening I had noiselessly reduced into a crack.
+The light from the corridor was reflecting past the open doorway.
+I quietly reduced the opening into a crack and hid behind the door, out of sight, with only my eyes peeking through the gap.

-Mum was wearing a jean and a blouse and I wondered why she was dressed in her outing attire at that time of the night: she usually wore her long negligee.
+Mum was wearing a pair of jeans and a blouse, and I wondered why she was dressed in her outing attire at that time of the night: she usually wore her long nightgown.

-I could see bags on the floor: two matching light pink suitcases, the same ones she had carried on our last Christmas trip to her mama’s house.
+I could see bags on the floor: two matching bright yellow suitcases, the same ones she had carried on our last Christmas trip to her mama’s house.

-Now mum and dad were struggling over the bags.
-Angry words rented the air at the same time that their hands scuffled over the suitcases.
+Mum and dad began struggling over the bags.
+Their angry and heated words rented the air at the same time that their hands scuffled over the suitcases.

-Dad was trying to stop her, but mum maintained her grip on the bag’s handle, constantly slapping dad’s hand away and kicking her legs at him.
+Dad was trying to stop her, but mum maintained her grip, constantly slapping dad’s hand away from the bag’s handle and kicking her legs at him.

 Mother hastily snatched the second suitcase and dragged it hurriedly after herself.

-Her eyes shown red from crying and snot lingered down her nose.
-And even though I didn’t quite understand why at the time, a deep sense of sadness enveloped me and tears escaped down my cheeks.
+Her eyes were red from crying, and snot lingered down her nose.
+And even though I didn’t quite understand why at the time, a deep sense of sadness enveloped me, and tears escaped down my cheeks.

-My presence stopped him as he sped past my door – disappointed to find me standing there yet too determined to run after my mother, he breezed onwards, calling her name, repeatedly.
+My presence stopped my father as he sped past my door – disappointed to find me standing there yet too determined to run after my mother, he breezed onwards, hollering her name repeatedly.

-I had closed the door, our mother always warned us never to close our door, we were to leave it open at all times but that night, for the first time, I shut the door…
+I had closed the door.
+Our mother always warned us never to close our door, we were mandated to leave it open at all times, but that night, for the first time, I shut the door.

-I woke up to the smell of akara by morning time.
+I woke up to the smell of Akara.

-It was Saturday and we always had akara with pap every Saturday morning – there would be no akara if mum was gone so I smiled gleefully to myself, realizing that yesterday was a dream after all!
+It was Saturday, and we always had Akara with pap every Saturday morning – there would be no Akara if mum were gone, so I smiled gleefully to myself, realizing that yesterday was a dream after all!

-I looked to my side and it was empty, Ese was up before me.
-I climbed down from the bed to go find her, mother, and father.
+I looked to my side; it was empty; Ese was up before me.
+I jumped down from the bed to go find Ese, mother, and father.

-They would be in the kitchen I knew so I began to walk down the corridor that led to our kitchen.
-Flashes of what I thought I had seen on that corridor visited my mind but I pushed those thoughts aside; mum was in the kitchen, frying akara, just as she did for us every Saturday morning.
+I knew they would be in the kitchen, so I began to hop down the corridor leading to our kitchen.
+Flashes of what I thought I had seen on that corridor visited my mind, but I pushed those thoughts aside; mum was in the kitchen, frying Akara, just like she always did every Saturday morning.

-I found Ese at the table, busy with her crayons and sketchbooks with our father standing by the gas cooker, turning akara in the frying pan, “Good morning Imoni!”
-He always called me Imoni instead, of Iminiovwerha.
+I found Ese at the table, busy with her crayons and sketchbooks, with our father standing by the gas cooker, turning Akara in the frying pan, “Good morning Imoni!”
+He always called me Imoni for short of Iminiovwerha.

-“Why don’t you take a seat at the table” he gestured with the silver frying spoon in his hand.
-He was smiling, relaxed in his usual self yet his eyes looked puffy like he had been crying.
+“Why don’t you take a seat at the table,” he gestured with the silver frying spoon in his grip.
+He was smiling, relaxed in his usual way, yet his eyes looked puffy like he had been crying.

 “Imoni see, see my thing!” went Ese, holding up a painted sketched airplane to my face.
 “We will fly far, far away-yy!” her voice rang energetically.

-I took the seat like a zombie, allowing my mind to replay the events on that corridor last night…
+I took the seat like a zombie, allowing my mind to replay the events I witnessed on that corridor last night…

-“Lots of milk it is then, for my two beautiful princesses,” he said bubbly then reached his hand to grab the container of milk from the upper cabinet.
+“Lots of milk it is then, for my two beautiful princesses,” he said bubbly, reaching his hand to grab the milk container from the upper cabinet.